RustaceansKenya/driver-development-book/driver_book/src/understanding_drivers/understanding_drivers.md

 This chapter is filled with definitions.

 And as you all know, there are NO right definitions in the software world.
+Naming things is hard.
+Defining things is even harder.

 People still debate what 'kernel' means.
 People are okay using the word 'serverless' apps.
 What does AI even mean?
+What is a port?
+What is a computer even?
 It's chaos everywhere.

-So the definitions used here are constrained in the context of ***this*** book.
+So the definitions used in ***this*** book are constrained in the context of ***this*** book.

 ### What's a driver?
 What's firmware?

 Drivers and firmwares do so many things.
 It is an injustice to define them like how I have defined them below.

-In truth, the line between drivers and firmware is thin. (we'll get back to this... just forget that I mentioned it).
+In truth, the line between drivers and firmware is very thin. (we'll get back to this... just forget that I mentioned it).

 But here goes the watered down definitions...

 #### Firmware

 **Firmware** is software that *majorly* controls the hardware.
-It *typically* gets stored in the ROM of the hardware
+It *typically* gets stored in the ROM of the hardware.

 For example, an external hard-disk device has firmware that controls how the disks spin and how the actuator arms of the hard-disk do their thing.
 That firmware code is independent of any OS or Runtime... it is code specifically built for that hard-disk's internal components.
 The 0s and 1s of the firmware are stored in a place where the circuitry of the hard-disk can access and process.